bfraser-commits/Temporal-genomics/README.md

 #ROH analysis
 #plink script
+plink_ROH.sh

-#R plotting script
+#R plotting and analysis script
+ROH_analysis.R

 #CVTK analysis
+#first make a vcf that has GH replicated for the design in cvtk to work:

-#cvtk modified python script
+#cvtk modified python script:

 #R plotting script

 #Simulation of Selective sweeps